bertrandmartel/ndk-curl-sample/README.md

 Android Sample app to use libcurl with Android NDK

-* To build curl library for Android NDK follow steps in https://gist.github.com/bertrandmartel/d964444f4a85c2598053
+* To build curl library for Android NDK use [Android Curl Builder](https://github.com/bertrandmartel/android-curl-builder) (works on Linux & MAC OS)

-* curl / openssl / libz are built for arm arch with android platform 19
+* curl / openssl / libz libs included in this repo are built for arm architecture with android platform 19